proudot/flowscope/README.md

-# README for bash-based us on biohpc (Danuser lab)
+# README for bash-based use on biohpc (Danuser lab)

 ## Compilation